November 2025

 2. Alcohol and drug recovery groups

 The costs of transportation to attend drug and alcohol recovery groups (e.g., Alcoholics Anonymous, Narcotics Anonymous) are covered, provided the recipient’s physician or psychologist has prescribed it, and the program is available locally.
+If the meetings are not held locally, then coverage cannot be provided.

 3. Mental health therapy and mental health counselling

-To "prescribe" a program means that the psychiatrist, other physician or psychologist has provided a clear indication that the program is part of the client’s medical treatment or therapy.
+To "prescribe" a program means that the psychiatrist, other physician, or psychologist has provided a clear indication that the program is part of the client’s medical treatment or therapy.

 The program or activity must be under the supervision of a psychiatrist, other physician or psychologist, and